deepanshs/mrsimulator/docs/getting_started.rst

     ...     ]
     ... }

-In the above example, ``isotopomer_dict``, represents an isotopomer.
+The above isotopomer contains a ``sites`` keyword, at line 2, whose value is a list of sites defined within the isotopomer.
+In this examples, we have defined a single site, again as a python dictionary, (lines 3-10) containing site specific information such as, the site isotope (line 4), the isotropic chemical shift (line 5), and the parameters from the second-rank irreducible symmetric nuclear shielding tensor---the shielding asymmetry (:math:`\zeta`) at line 7, and the shielding anisotropy (:math:`\eta`) at line 8, expressed using Haeberlen convension.
-This isotopomer contains a ``sites`` keyword whose value is a list of sites defined within the isotopomer.
-In this examples, we have defined a single site, again as a python dictionary, containing site specific information such as, the site isotope, the isotropic chemical shift, and the parameters from the irreducible second rank symmetric nuclear shielding tensor---asymmetry (:math:`\zeta`), and anisotropy (:math:`\eta`), expressed in Haeberlen convension.
 For additional information see :ref:`isotopomer` and :ref:`site`.

 .. seealso:: :ref:`dictionary_objects`